robwillup/qwest/README.md

-# Quest - A to-do app for devs
+# Quest - Work Management for Devs

 `Quest` is an application for creating *tasks* straight from the command line.
 The tasks are saved to a Markdown file in the project's source code.
 This helps developers manage their work directly from their source code files.
 Also, the completed tasks show the project's history and evolution.